pantsbuild/example-python/README.md

 pants --changed-since=HEAD lint
 ```

-You can run on all changed files, and any of their "dependees":
+You can run on all changed files, and any of their "dependents":

 ```
-pants --changed-since=HEAD --changed-dependees=transitive test
+pants --changed-since=HEAD --changed-dependents=transitive test
 ```

 ## Target specifications